-It is expected that a corrective action plan will be developed to respond to individual NCRs.
+It is expected that a corrective action plan will be developed by the EPC contractor (during construction) and the O&M Company (during operations) to respond to individual non-conformances.
 The corrective action plan shall include determination of root cause, proposed actions, timelines, required resources and any changes needed to ESMS documentation.
 The corrective action plan should be approved by a responsible person for managing the ESMS.